PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 2. Enter 'Project Details' by seleting an appropriate plan and resource group.

 3. Enter 'Instance Details' -
       - Publish - Docker
-        - OD - Linux
+      - OS - Linux

 4. Navigate to Docker and provide the its details
         - Image Source - Docker Hub